App Funding: 8 Powerful Strategies to Secure Funding for App Development

 #3 Series funding

-Series funding refers to different funding rounds a startup goes through as it progresses and achieves certain milestones.
-The most common series rounds are Series A, Series B, and so on, but they can extend to Series C, D, E, and beyond.
+Series funding means the various rounds of funding that a startup goes through as it grows and reaches specific goals.
+The typical series rounds are called Series A, Series B, and so on, but they can go all the way to Series C, D, E, and more.

 #4 Late-stage funding